1 – Cultivating the Land

 After a certain period of time the harvest came, and Jesus the owner was able to show a small profit.
 Next year, using his profit, he sent out additional laborers to plant new fields, with the same result, thereby expanding year by year.

 There are undoubtably many ways to proclaim the gospel in our world today, and as long as we are making an attempt, progress is certainly being made.
-But due to the economies of scale he sees that it is no longer feasible to send out individual laborers, with small packages of seed, to increasingly far-flung lands to impart the gospel message.
-That model may have to give way to new mechanized farming techniques.
-He knows the same exact seed needs to be planted, but what new tools does he have at his disposal?
+But due to the economies of scale it may no longer be feasible to send out small teams of evangelists to increasingly hostile and far-flung lands to impart the gospel message.
+That model may have to give way to new mechanized “farming” techniques.
+The same exact seed (the gospel) needs to be planted, but what new tools do we have at our disposal?

 In our day and age, for the first time in human history, individual gospels can be mass-produced by a process known as print-on-demand.
 Quality copies of individual gospels (each approximately 60 pages long) can be mass-produced for mere pennies.

 These new tools are increasingly available within vast areas of currently “un-planted” territory in every continent across the globe, the very countries we are trying to reach with the gospel, those very people who have never been approached, ever, with the message of Jesus.
 70% of the earth’s population, over 5 billion individuals, fall into this category.
 Statistically, the average age of these people is 26 years old.
 Could these modern tools be put to use in the service of global Christian evangelism?

 Returning to my farm metaphor, if spreading gospels through the mail ever became a thing, laborers, (dependable and hard working postal employees), could begin sowing gospel seeds immediately through the use of Every Door Direct Mail.
 They would not require the customary long years of training needed in the past; no training in ministry, no theology, no psychology, no ordination, no investiture of any kind.
 Postal workers, by the very nature of their job, are responsible, accountable, judicious, and trustworthy.
 They have been trained to deliver the mail without judging its content or interfering with its purpose.
 They are amply paid and they depend on their jobs for their livelihood.
 They are the perfect people to carry out Christ’s wishes: “Go out to all the world and tell the good news.”

 My next post, Mixing Metaphors , develops the farming metaphor a little more.